simonlaube/maplines/README.md

 - [x] add label on map for current position in profile
 - [x] add satellite map option
 - [ ] add table export to csv
+- [ ] finish implementation of image adding with file picker

 ## More Distant Future Features
 - [ ] add track grouping (e.g. group all tracks belonging to a completed tour or tracks with the same route. maybe with tags?)